ITP-xStory/Blenduino/user-guide/readme.md

 ![Serial Tab](img/006-serial-tab.JPG?raw=true "Serial Tab")

 The Serial tab exposes all the options you need to open a Serial port and listen for incoming data from an Arduino.
-For more on the settings, see [definitions](definitions.md).
+For more on the settings, see [Serial definitions](serial-definitions.md).

 ![Serial Setting](img/007-settings.JPG?raw=true "Serial Settings")